lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 (Default: bold) Font style to use for username.
 Valid values are **normal**, **bold**, and **italic**.

 **-\-timestamp**
-Enables timestamps to left of messages, similar to VOD chat on Twitch.
+(Default: false) Enables timestamps to left of messages, similar to VOD chat on Twitch.

 **-\-generate-mask**
-Generates a mask file in addition to the regular chat file.
+(Default: false) Generates a mask file in addition to the regular chat file.

 **-\-framerate**
 (Default: 30) Framerate of chat render output.